What is Tummy Mucus and Why It's Making You Sick?

 When you don’t drink enough water, your entire body suffers, including your digestive system.
 Dehydration causes the mucus in the stomach to thicken and get sticky.
 In this condition optimal digestion suffers.
 The lack of hydration also exacerbates mucus production, since mucus (as already discussed) assists in the smooth movement of food along intestinal tracts, acting as lubrication.
 This excessive mucus also irritates the inner lining of the stomach and causes discomfort.
 To avoid this, drink lots of water.
 Water helps keep the mucus thin and easily drain.

-Apart from using natural approaches, you can also boost your stomach health by taking herbal products.
-There are food supplements that support the digestive tract.
-These products reduce excessive mucus, allowing your body to absorb more nutrients.
+Apart from using lifestyle approaches, you can also boost your stomach health by taking herbal products.
+There are herbal supplements that support the digestive tract and help rid the body of unwanted mucus.
+This in turn reduces inflammation and allows you to absorb more of your nutrients.

 Stomach mucus is important.
 It facilitates digestion and serves as a protective barrier against self-digestion.
 But if its production becomes excessive, this can lead to different health problems.

-The key here is to balance mucus production so that the food you eat is lubricated and pushed through the intestinal tracts for optimal digestive enzyme exposure, but executive mucus does not derail the proper functioning and nutrient absorption in your gut.
+The key here is to balance mucus production so that the food you eat is lubricated and pushed through the intestinal tracts for optimal digestive enzyme exposure and not derail the proper functioning and nutrient absorption in your gut.

 A well-rounded approach of exercise, hydration, and diet always helps.
 And since a healthy tummy also bolsters your immunity, it is in your best interest to keep mucus production in check.